We may earn money when you click on links to our partners. Advertiser Disclosure

 Key Takeaways

-- When purchasing from a business, having a blue check mark on Twitter is extremely important to 29% of users.
+• When purchasing from a business, having a blue check mark on Twitter is extremely important to 29% of users.

-- Users most often perceive brands with a blue check mark on Twitter as established and reputable (51%) and credible and trustworthy (45%).
+• Users most often perceive brands with a blue check mark on Twitter as established and reputable (51%) and credible and trustworthy (45%).

-- 51% of users believe removing blue check marks will negatively impact businesses on Twitter—only 10% feel it will positively impact them.
+• 51% of users believe removing blue check marks will negatively impact businesses on Twitter—only 10% feel it will positively impact them.

-- According to users, Twitter, Facebook, and Instagram are the most important social media platforms for business verification.
+• According to users, Twitter, Facebook, and Instagram are the most important social media platforms for business verification.

 Business Verification Wanted

 Interestingly, over half of business owners thought having a blue check mark on Twitter wasn’t that important for their business.
-Still, the majority agreed with consumers that removing verification badges was a mistake.
-Users want social media platforms to verify accounts and businesses so they know who’s authentic and can be trusted.
-As Twitter moves forward, perhaps they (and others) can improve the transparency of their verification process, so consumers can feel confident engaging with businesses—blue check mark or not.
+Still, most agreed with consumers that removing verification badges was a mistake and hoped the new Twitter CEO would reinstate them.
+Users want social media platforms to verify accounts and businesses so they know who can be trusted, and business owners want platforms to combat bots and fake accounts.
+They also want platforms to balance free speech with protection against misinformation, hate speech, and online harassment.

 Methodology

 We surveyed 800 consumers and 200 business owners to explore their sentiments toward Twitter’s verification process.
+To gather sentiments on the new Twitter CEO, we conducted a second survey of 210 business owners.

 About B2B Reviews